2bam/fotodumper/README.md

 If you stop (or it fails enought times), it continues from the last id that failed

+# USAGE

+`node fotodump.js <fotolog-username>`

-# USAGE (template and node_modules folders, ARE NEEDED)
+**(template and node_modules folders, ARE NEEDED)**

-`node fotodump.js fotolog-username`

 fotolog-username is the name you get from the link (http://www.fotolog.com/fotolog-username)

-If for some reason it fails (sometimes last pages are blank...), you must look the FIRST picture you posted and force to download it:
+If for some reason it fails (e.g. sometimes last thumbnail pages are blank...), you must look the FIRST picture you posted and force to download it:

 `node fotodump.js <fotolog-username> -f <first-image-number>` (If your first image EVER's link is: http://www.fotolog.com/_username_/**12345**, use `node fotodump.js _username_ -f 12345`)